TWOODS ORIGIN STORY

-Cloaked in a monk-like robe, Twoods are designed to be genderless and emotionally ambiguous.
+Cloaked in a monk-like robe, Twoods (rhymes with moods) are designed to be genderless and emotionally ambiguous.
 Seemingly masked and void of expression, their exposed extremities reveal their inner humanity while their gestures and interactions with one another are open to interpretation.
 Are they affectionate or combative, happy or sad, resigned or resilient?
 It is up to the viewer to decide.

 The family of Twoods now includes Sculptures, Paintings, Illustrations, and Animations.